openzomboid/pzlsm/README.md

                           log file to search.
   sql [args]              Executes query 1 to the Project Zomboid database and displays result restore_players [args]  Replaces players.db database from backup.

+PLUGINS:
+  stats                   Displays information on the peak processor consumption,
+                          current RAM consumption and other game stats.
 ```